Issaminu/skyline-app/README.md

 # About

-As part of creating a solution that solves the multitude of problems encountered by co-owners, I conceived and created a web application which will centralize all the actions relating to managing buildings.
+As part of creating a solution that solves the multitude of problems encountered by co-owners, I conceived and created a web application that centralizes all the actions relating to managing buildings.

 A complete and innovative solution of co-ownership management which takes into